 I'm not a fan of one size fits 100 people, let alone one size fits 320 million people.
 In this universe of special relationships, you want decentralization not fake oneness.
 Fake oneness is achieved by force and never lasts.
 Government is a tool for fake oneness and so countries are examples of fake oneness.
 Conversely, voluntary interaction is the closest thing to oneness in human society even though it is decentralized.
 For instance, even though a lot of people ignorantly project a lot of guilt on capitalism, it is actually a beautiful thing when two or more people come together, overcoming the first law of chaos, in a win-win voluntary transaction that satisfies the subjective preferences of each party.
 No martyrdom or force required, just win-win, like oneness.
 That doesn't mean that people don't still harbor guilt in voluntary transactions.
 For instance, you may agree to pay five dollars for something but you would have rather paid two.
 You paid five because you voluntarily complied with the wishes of another to close the deal and come together in a net win-win.
 It's still a far cry from heaven, but a reflection of unification nonetheless.
 Contrast that with passing a government law that steals money from people by the force of taxation to give it to other people and you start to see the difference between voluntary and forced interaction.

 Force is a hotbed for projection and win-lose scenarios.
 And force inevitably leads to more force.
 For instance, the force that makes the welfare state and public property possible also makes the force of immigration control necessary.
 No need for immigration control if there is no public property to squat on uninvited, no free taxpayer funded stuff to attract moochers, and no government force to fight over for control (voting).
 The political right would love immigrants if they tended to vote right.
 Instead, they mostly vote left.
-Hence, the left loves leftist immigrants since they can help in their lust for controlling government force.
+Hence, the left loves leftist immigrants since they can help in their lust for controlling the coercive monopoly called government.
 Petty self interest in the form of selective compassion.

 Just think, what if they had a war and no one showed up?
 There wouldn't be a war.
 Similarly, what if they had an election and no one showed up?
 That would mean people chose voluntary interaction instead of government force: freedom instead of masters.
-I don't see that happening anytime soon; too many forgiveness lesson yet to go collectively.
+I don't see that happening anytime soon; too many forgiveness lessons yet to go collectively.
 You'd first likely see people become more decentralized and then minarchistic (minimal government) before they gave up on government force altogether.
 And quite frankly, I'd be perfectly satisfied with a society able to maintain minarchism.
 Nonetheless, going beyond government/force is bound to happen somewhere eventually, because it really isn't that radical...especially with the help of current technology.
 It would just require some societal reprogramming.
-And even if, as I explored in the post Forgiving Personality, personality makes some people wired to support authoritative force, some people isn't all people.

 Anyway, I choose forgiveness and innocence.
 I can't stop people from supporting democratic slavery other than voluntarily.
 And since I choose forgiveness, people can sling all the guilt they want at me for refusing to participate in democratic slavery, but I'm not going to budge.
 Guilt trips only work on those who don't forgive.
 And people can hurl all the derogatory terms (like Nazi or Commie) they want on people who oppose their own preferred types of government force in favor of other kinds of force, but I'm still going to forgive and see the ultimate innocence in every miseducated supporter of force.
 And I'm going to continue to preserve my own innocence on the conscious level, let alone unconscious, by keeping my hands as clean of government force as I can.